-Navigating the government permitting process can be arduous even for a commercial real estate professional.
-The NJBAC is dedicated to assisting businesses and their representatives navigate the permitting process by getting answers from government agencies, directing businesses to appropriate officials and contacts, and facilitating meetings and follow-ups from regulatory bodies.
-Here are a few of the major regulatory agencies that may play a role in obtaining all the necessary approvals and permits required for your business to be in full compliance.
+Navigating the government permitting process can be challenging even for a commercial real estate professional.
+The New Jersey Business Action Center (NJBAC) is dedicated to assisting businesses and their representatives to navigate the permitting process by getting answers from government agencies, directing businesses to appropriate officials and contacts, and facilitating meetings and follow-ups from regulatory bodies.

 Recent Regulations and Resources

-You've found a space zoned for your business, but before you start renovating to make it your own, find out if you need a building permit.
+You've found a space zoned for your business, but before you start renovating to make it your own find out if you need a building permit.
 Building permits are required for building, structural, electrical, HVAC, and plumbing projects.
-They help to ensure that your space is safe for your team and your customers.
+They help ensure your space is safe for your team and your customers.

-The Americans with Disabilities Act (ADA) is a Federal civil rights law designed to ensure equal access, full inclusion and participation for people with disabilities or impairments.
-Under the law, people with disabilities are entitled to full and equal access to places of public accommodation, transportation carriers, lodging places, recreation and amusement facilities, and other business establishments where the general public is invited.
+The Americans with Disabilities Act (ADA) is a Federal civil rights law designed to ensure equal access, full inclusion, and participation for people with disabilities or impairments.
+Under the law, people with disabilities are entitled to full and equal access to places of public accommodation, transportation carriers, lodging places, recreation, amusement facilities, and other business establishments where the general public is invited.